 CLD Early Career Research Award

-To promote and recognize research, the Council for Learning Disabilities annually presents an award for an outstanding manuscript-length paper on learning disabilities based on a doctoral dissertation completed within the last five years.
-Submissions for the 2023 Early Career Research Award are due by May 31, 2023.
-The award will be presented at the 2023 International Conference on Learning Disabilities in Denver, Colorado.
+To promote and recognize research, the Council for Learning Disabilities annually presents an award for an outstanding manuscript-length paper on learning disabilities based on a doctoral dissertation completed within the last five (5) years.
+Submissions for the 2026 Early Career Research Award are due by June 15, 2026.
+The award will be presented at the 2026 International Conference on Learning Disabilities in Fort Worth, Texas.

 Submissions: To be eligible, the manuscript must be based on a doctoral dissertation completed within the last five years.
 The manuscript may be submitted for publication (e.g., under review), but manuscripts that have already been accepted or published are not eligible for consideration.

-Submissions cannot be made by a second party on behalf of an author.
+Submissions cannot be made by a second party on behalf of the author.
 Each submission should include:

 1) Cover letter clearly indicating author’s name and contact information, dissertation title and keywords, degree-granting institution, major advisor, and year degree conferred.

-2) Blinded copy of manuscript not to exceed 40 pages, including title page, abstract, tables, figures, and references.
+2) Anonymized copy of manuscript not to exceed 40 pages, including title page, abstract, tables, figures, and references.
 The manuscript should be submitted in Word or PDF format.

 Incomplete submissions or manuscripts that exceed the page limit will not be reviewed.